 Ronnie Coppedge, Director of Media Center Operations

-Dr. Aaron Elmer, Executive Director Financial Aid & Academic Support Services
+Dr. Aaron Elmer, Executive Director for Financial Aid

 Amy McCain, Education and Behavioral Sciences